Dr. Brian Symon, M.D., MBBS, FRACGP, Infant Sleep and Nutrition Expert

 Brooke Orosz, PhD is a professor of mathematics and the mother of a child who had to be hospitalized for dehydration due to insufficient breast milk intake.
 After her son’s crisis, she was stunned to learn that readmissions for nursing problems are commonplace, and that they are not tracked or penalized by health authorities.
 Since then, she has used her knowledge of statistics to study the problem and to advocate for evidence-based feeding protocols that put the baby’s safety and comfort first.

-Fed is Best Foundation Advocates
+Fed is Best Foundation Advocates and Advisors

 Laura Aune, RN